CPC464/gdp-overview/README.md

 ## Features

 - Fetches GDP data directly from the IMF's World Economic Outlook database
-- Displays interactive bar charts of countries' GDP data
+- Displays bar chart, map and table of countries' GDP data
 - Allows users to select different years (2022-2029) to view data
 - Pagination with adjustable countries per page (25, 50, 100, or All)
-- Interactive table with the underlying data
-- Clean, modern UI with responsive design

 ## Installation